Skip to Content

 • Many of our primary care clinics offer same-day appointments.
 You can check for openings at your clinic or nearby clinics by logging into MyThedaCare.

 • Our urgent and walk-in care clinics provide convenient access to care, with some sites offering evening and holiday hours.
 They offer treatment and diagnostic testing for many minor injuries and conditions.
 Available services may include screenings, X-rays, ultrasounds, lab work, and immunizations.
 Urgent and walk-in care is available for new and existing patients, as well as children 3 months and older.
+We also offer walk-in care for orthopedics and behavioral health.

-• Virtual care, which includes eVisits and virtual visits, allows you to receive care for certain conditions from the comfort of your home.
+• Virtual care, which includes eVisits and virtual visits, allows you to receive care for certain conditions and needs from the comfort of your home.
 Our virtual care options are available for patients 6 months and older.

-• Emergency care is available round the clock through our emergency departments.
+• Emergency care is available around the clock through our emergency departments.
 This care setting is for major illnesses and injuries such as moderate to severe chest pain, serious head injuries, severe allergic reactions, severe burns, severe cuts with major bleeding, and stroke symptoms.

 “It’s a great idea to have a plan for where to seek care when you need it,” Dr. Steinert says.
 “We want everyone to enjoy a peaceful and joyful holiday season.”

-Tags: COVID-19 exercise flu Get Care Now handwashing healthy eating hydration sleep health vaccination
+Tags: COVID-19 Exercise Flu Get Care Now handwashing Healthy Eating hydration Sleep Health Vaccination

 Related Articles

-Family mountain biking Link to the full post Health Care 101
+Link to the full post Health Care 101